The Internet TV Dictionary and Business

 better resolution video, providing better interactivity and integrating

-technology and the proliferation of broadband.
-Look for more
+the proliferation of broadband.
+Look for more integration of MPEG-4,

 H.264/AVC